1 (edited by leolabs 2023-12-21 17:20:24)

 cheers & thanks, Wouter

-Re: DigiFace Dante Dropouts and Glitches with macOS Sonoma
+Re: Digiface Dante Dropouts and Glitches with macOS Sonoma

 I also have this issue on my 2021 MBP M1, not on my 2018 MPB Intel.

-Re: DigiFace Dante Dropouts and Glitches with macOS Sonoma
+Re: Digiface Dante Dropouts and Glitches with macOS Sonoma

 Hello, I recently received a Digiface Dante, I have switched from running DVS, but since I have this connected my DAW (pro tools) keeps glitching and freezing but no error messages.
 I have tried switched and redundant mode with no luck.
 I am running Ventura on a MBP M1, the USB is via an Sonnectech hub. would I be better to try a USB3 to USB C cable?